Our Group Board

 He has considerable experience spanning both the public and private sectors with a distinguished track record as a commercial, financial and funding advisor.
 Bruce started his career in local government in 1972 with Hemel Hempstead Borough Council, rising to Assistant Director of Finance at Hertsmere Borough Council.

-Bruce serves as a Director on the Board of Hundred Houses Society, a small association based in Cambridge.
+Bruce is a Fellow of the Chartered Institute of Public Finance & Accountancy and serves as a Director on the Board of Hundred Houses Society, a small association based in Cambridge.

 He is a member of the Notting Hill Genesis and Notting Hill Home Ownership Boards.
 Bruce is the Chair of the Audit Committee and also serves on the Treasury Committee.